-Observer agreement for the scoring of HRCT patterns (expressed as the single-determination SD or the kappa coefficient, as appropriate) was within clinically acceptable limits [16] for all HRCT patterns except for the grading of peripheral vessel prominence (table 2).
+Observer agreement for the scoring of HRCT patterns (expressed as the single determination standard deviation or the kappa coefficient, as appropriate) was within clinically acceptable limits [16] for all HRCT patterns except for the grading of peripheral vessel prominence (Table 2).

-A reticular pattern (fig. 1), lobar volume loss (fig. 2) and prominent central vessels (fig. 3) were the three most common abnormalities on HRCT.
+A reticular pattern (Figure 1), lobar volume loss (Figure 2) and prominent central vessels (Figure 3) were the three most common abnormalities on HRCT.
 Traction bronchiectasis, interlobular septal thickening and nodules were uncommon patterns and hence excluded from further analysis.

-HRCT abnormalities were evident in 30 patients, 12 with normal lung function.
-Lobar volume loss, prominent central vessels and/or a reticular pattern/ground-glass opacification were present in 30 cases and were more prevalent than reduction in FEV1 (14 out of 33; p<0.001), FVC (15 out of 33; p<0.001), TLC (13 out of 33; p<0.001), RV (10 out of 33; p<0.001), KCO (4 out of 33; p<0.001) and $D{L,CO}$ (20 out of
+HRCT abnormalities were evident in thirty patients, twelve with normal lung function.
+Lobar volume loss, prominent central vessels and/or a reticular pattern/ground-glass opacification were present in 30 cases and were more prevalent than reduction in FEV1 (14/33, p<0.001), FVC (15/33, p<0.001), TLC (13/33, p<0.001), RV (10/33, p<0.001), Kco (4/33, p<0.001) and DLco (20/33, p=0.03).
+Lobar volume loss, prominent central vessels and a reticular pattern/ground glass opacification were all present on HRCT in 12 of 18 subjects with a restrictive, obstructive or mixed ventilatory defect (Table 3).